-MoEF MoEF vide letter no. J-16011/30/2003-IA.III dated 21 st July 2004 Sr. Conditions Compliance Status as on No. Semental Control Contr 30-09-2016 3 To meet any emergency situation, appropriate fire - fighting system should be installed.
-Appropriate arrangements for uninterrupted power supply to the environment protection equipment and continuous water supply for the firefighting system should be made.
+WOEF NoEF letter no. 11-84/2006-IA.III dated 5 th February 2007 Sr. Conditions Compliance Status as on No. Consistent 30-09-2016 (ix) The funds earmarked for environment protection measures should be maintained in a separate account and there should be no diversion of these funds for any other purpose.
+A year wise expenditure on environmental safeguards should be reported to this Ministry's Regional Office at Bhopal and the State Pollution Control Board.
 Complied.
-Detail information on firefighting facility available at APSEZL is enclosed as Annexure - 7.
-4 A separate Environment Management Cell with suitably qualified staff to carry out various environment related functions should be set up under the charge of a Senior Executive who will report directly to the Chief Executive of the Company.
-Complied.
-M/s APSEZL has a well structured Environment Management Cell, staffed with qualified manpower for implementation of the Environment Management Plan.
-The Environment Management Cell is headed by Sr. Executive who directly reports to the top management.
-Environment Management Cell Organogram is attached as Annexure - 8.
-5 The funds earmarked for environment protection measures should be maintained in a separate account and there should be no diversion of these funds for any other purpose.
-A year wise expenditure on environmental safeguards should be reported to this Ministry's Regional Office at Bhopal.
-Complied.
 Separate budget for the Environment Protection measures is earmarked every year.
 All environmental and horticulture activities are considered at group level and budget allocation is also done accordingly.
-Detail break up of budget spent during April'16 to Sept.'16 for Environment Protection measure attached as Annexure - 9.
-6 Full support should be extended to the officers of this Ministry's Regional Office at Bhopal and the officers of the Central and State Pollution Control Board by the project proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
+Detail break up of budget spent during April'16 to Sept.'16 for Environment Protection measure attached as Annexure - 6 . (x) Full support should be extended to the officers of this Ministry's Regional Office at Bhopal and the officers of the Central and State Pollution Control Board by the project proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
 Complied.
-M/s APSEZL is always extending full support to the regulatory authorities.
+M/s APSEZL is always extending full support to the regulatory authorities. (xi) In case of deviation or alteration in the project including the implementing agency, a fresh reference should be made to this Ministry for modification in the clearance conditions or imposition of new one for ensuring environmental protection.
+Complied.
+There is no deviation or alteration in project including implementing agency.
+Project was commissioned by Mundra Ports & SEZ Ltd. Only name change of organization done from Mundra Ports to Adani Ports & SEZ Ltd. (xii) This Ministry reserves the right to revoke this clearance, if any of the conditions stipulated are not complied with to the satisfaction of this Ministry.
+Point noted. (xiii) This Ministry or any other competent authority may stipulate any other additional conditions subsequently, if deemed necessary, for environmental protection, which should be complied with.
+Point noted.